GoInterject/GoInterject.github.io/wGetStarted/Creating-with-INTERJECT.md

 ###  [ Drilling Between Reports ](/wGetStarted/Drilling-Between-Reports.html)

 Creating drills, it is possible to generate a simple suite of reports that enable you and your end-users to navigate anywhere from within the spreadsheet environment.
 Examples in this section include building drills in a [ Customer Aging ](/wGetStarted/L-Drill-CustomerAging.html), [ Inventory ](/wGetStarted/L-Drill-InventoryReport.html), and [ Financial report ](/wGetStarted/L-Drill-FinancialReport.html).
+Also included is [drilling to a separate workbook](/wGetStarted/L-Drill-DrillCodes.html).
 There is more than one way for the user to interact with the drill feature.
 See the page [ Three Ways to Drill ](/wGetStarted/L-Drill-TheThreeWays.html) for more details.

 ###  [ Hiding Rows & Columns ](/wGetStarted/L-Create-HideRowCol.html)